openedx/course-discovery/docs/getting_started.rst

 If you need such overrides, create a file :file:`course_discovery/settings/private.py`.
 This file's values are read by :file:`course_discovery/settings/local.py`, but ignored by Git.

+If you are an edX employee/developer, see :ref:`edx-extensions`.

 Configure edX OpenID Connect (OIDC)
 -----------------------------------